Tn3 transposon

+Tn3 is an example of replicative transposon (Copy-Paste type transposone).

 Initially discovered as a repressor of transposase, resolvase also plays a role in facilitating Tn3 replication (Sherratt 1989).

 The transposon is flanked by a pair of 38bp inverted repeats.

 Mechanism of replication

 Step 1 – Replicative integration

 This first stage is catalysed by transposase.

 The plasmid containing the transposon (the donor plasmid) fuses with a host plasmid (the target plasmid).
 In the process, the transposon and a short section of host DNA are replicated.
 The end product is a 'cointegrate' plasmid containing two copies of the transposon.